July 28, 2022

 On this, and many other Dutch intersections, the motorized traffic has to stop if they see a biker coming.

-These measures motivate more people to take on cycling because the Dutch cycling system is also very safe, besides being convenient.
-It is common to see older people, as well as children, cycling here.
+These measures motivate more people to take on cycling by being convenient and safe to use.
+So much so that it is very common to see older people, as well as children, cycling.

-Another aspect that impacts independence is budget; also an area where bikes help both their users and the cities.
+Another aspect that impacts independence is budget; an area where bikes help their users and the cities too.
 Purchasing, running, and maintenance expenses associated with a bike are generally much cheaper than those with a car, and building and upkeeping infrastructure is the same story.
 Bicycles have smaller footprints than cars, so their lanes can be much narrower while keeping the throughput, and they need less repair because bikes are lighter than other common vehicles.

 Where the smaller size of bikes really makes a difference is when it comes to parking.
-Look at this underground parking garage for bikes; these aren't rare in the Netherlands.
+Look at this underground parking garage for bikes in the picture below; the area could take roughly 100 bikes, but it would fit under ten cars.

 Furthermore, a parking lot isn't the most exciting point of interest; using some of the most valuable downtown plots of land for it is pretty wasteful.
 Why would you want that?